 Adult Crossing Guard Program

-Who are Ottawa’s Crossing Guards?
+Who are Crossing Guards?
 They are dedicated, professional and reliable members of our community that care about our children’s safety.
 Every day, in neighbourhoods all across the City of Ottawa, OSC Crossing Guards work to ensure students wheel, walk, jog or roll to and from school and their homes safely.
 Get to know your Crossing Guard – smile and say hello, including when you see them away from their posting and out in the community.

 Did you know?

-Ottawa’s Crossing Guards conduct over 3 million safe crossings annually!
+Ottawa’s Crossing Guards conduct over 4 million safe crossings annually!

-A partnership between the City of Ottawa and the Ottawa Safety Council, our Crossing Guard program serves over 260 intersections at morning and afternoon bell times, assisting students from all four school boards in Ottawa.
+A partnership between the City of Ottawa and the Ottawa Safety Council, our Crossing Guard program serves over 288 intersections at morning and afternoon bell times, assisting students from all four school boards in Ottawa.
 In all weather and traffic conditions, you can rely on your neighbourhood Crossing Guard to be on shift and looking out for everyone’s school zone safety.

 Crossing Guards are urgently needed for the following locations: